inkandswitch/patchwork/core/elements/src/isolation/README.md

 ### Repo provider in iframe

-The iframe registers a `<repo-provider>` custom element and wraps all reconstructed content inside it.
+The iframe registers a `<repo-provider>` custom element and mounts the root `<patchwork-view component=...>` inside it.
 This mirrors the host bootloader pattern — `<repo-provider>` answers `repo:handle-descriptor` subscriptions with an identity response (no remapping), which is required by `OverlayRepo.find()`.
 Without it, every `patchwork-view` in legacy mode (with `doc-url`) would hang forever waiting for a descriptor response.

+The root is an ordinary `patchwork:component`, so mounting it through `patchwork-view`'s normal component path reuses the existing machinery the in-iframe root needs anyway: lazy module loading from the registry (including plugins that haven't loaded yet, which arrive both in the initial registry and via live RPC pushes), hot-reload on a newer `importUrl`, and the mount/unmount lifecycle events that in-iframe provider-readiness gates rely on.

 ### Providers bridge